 Valentine’s Day in Germany- Does Germany Celebrate Valentine’s Day?

-It’s that time of year when I get asked, “Do Germans celebrate Valentine’s Day?” and “How is Valentine’s Day celebrated in Germay”?
-Now… I’m not sure if I’m getting the question by people who want to do something “German” for Valentine’s Day… or because people want to use a negative to get OUT of celebrating Valentine’s Day (yes, I’m looking at you…)
+Valentine’s Day?” and “How is Valentine’s Day celebrated in Germany?”
+I’m unsure if I’m getting the question from people who want to do something “German” for Valentine’s Day or because people want to use a negative response to get out of celebrating Valentine’s Day (yes, I’m looking at you).

 Ich Liebe Dich, Gift Card, Greetings Card, With Handmade Pewter Heart Love Token, by William SturtIch Liebe Dich, Gift Card, Greetings Card, With Handmade Pewter Heart Love Token, by William SturtIch Liebe Dich, Gift Card, Greetings Card, With Handmade Pewter Heart Love Token, by William Sturt